 Time period Coverage Data requirements/calculation Data sources Last three completed fiscal years.
 BCG.
-The actual expenditure charged to a contingency heading (either as a separate vote, or as a subvote under the MoF, with a clearly marked title Such as 'contingency receives' estimates approved by the legislature.
-Annual budget execution re or audited annual financial statements. legislature. • Annual budget execution report or audited annual financial statements.
-(The above information should be Calculations: The spreadsheet provided on the PEFA website (www.pefa. org) for dimension 2.1 can also be used to assist with the calculations for this dimension.
+Data requirements • The actual expenditure charged to a contingency heading (either as a separate vote, or as a subvote under the MoF, with a clearly marked title such as 'contingency reserves') for each of the last three completed fiscal years.
+Annual budget law/documentation/ estimates approved by the legislature.
+Annual budget execution report or audited annual financial statements.
+(The above information should be available from the MoF.)
+Calculations: The spreadsheet provided on the PEFA website (www.pefa. org) for dimension 2.1 can also be used to assist with the calculations for this dimension.